Paul Eber: Life

 He was born at Kitzingen in Franconia, and was educated at Nuremberg then Wittenberg, where he became the close friend of Philipp Melanchthon.
 In 1541 he was appointed professor of Latin grammar at Wittenberg, and in 1557 professor of the Old Testament at Wittenberg University.
 His range of learning was wide, and he published a handbook of Jewish history, a historical calendar intended to supersede the Roman Saints' Calendar, and a revision of the Latin Old Testament.

 He was an effective preacher and faithful collaborator of Melanchthon.
 A proponent of a mild Lutheran doctrine, he played an important role in the theological conflicts of the time, trying to mediate between the extreme tendencies, particularly between the Gnesio-Lutherans and the Crypto-Calvinists.

 From 1559 to the close of his life he was superintendent general of the electorate of Saxony.
 He attained some fame as a hymn writer, his best-known composition being Wenn wir in höchsten Nöten sein.

 In Wittenberg he lived on the north east corner of Kirchplatz/Judenstrasse, close to the Stadtkirche.

 He died at Wittenberg on 10 December 1569.
 He is buried near the altar in St Mary's Church (Stadtkirche Wittenberg).
 The grave is less than 100m from his home.

 Memorials

 In 1573 Lucas Cranach the Younger created a memorial painting, showing Eber in the Garden of Gethsemane in the church.

 Remembrance

-Johann Sebastian Bach composed in 1725 a chorale cantata on his hymn in eight stanzas, Herr Jesu Christ, wahr' Mensch und Gott, BWV 127.
-Bach also composed a church cantata "Herr Gott, dich loben alle wir" BWV 130, based on the eponymous hymn in twelve stanzas by Paul Eber (1554).
+Johann Sebastian Bach composed in 1725 a chorale cantata on Eber's hymn in eight stanzas, Herr Jesu Christ, wahr' Mensch und Gott, BWV 127.
+Bach also composed a church cantata Herr Gott, dich loben alle wir, BWV 130, BWV 130, based on his eponymous 1554 hymn in twelve stanzas.